Traffic Safety Information

 - Never tuck a shoulder belt under your arm or behind your back.

-For guideline for buckling up from birth to 8 years of age, please click here.
+Guidelines for buckling up from birth to 8 years of age.

 Bicyclists have the same rights and responsibilities as drivers.
 As a bicyclist, you should obey all traffic laws, including the following: